Professor Ed Manley

 Profile

-Ed Manley is a Professor of Urban Analytics in the School of Geography, and member of the Centre for Spatial Analysis and Policy (CSAP) research cluster.
-He is affiliated with the Leeds Institute for Data Analytics (LIDA), he is a Turing Fellow at the Alan Turing Institute, and Honorary Professor at University College London (UCL).
+Ed Manley is a Professor of Urban Analytics in the School of Geography.
+He is member of the Institute for Spatial Data Science (ISDS), and leads the Mobility Science Lab (MobSciLab) research group.
+He is also Honorary Professor at University College London (UCL).

 Ed joined Leeds from UCL in 2019, where he completed his Engineering Doctorate, before moving onto becoming a Lecturer and Associate Professor at The Bartlett Centre for Advanced Spatial Analysis.
-Ed is an Associate Editor of the Applied Spatial Analysis and Policy journal, and chaired the GIScience Research Group at the Royal Geographical Society between 2018 and 2021, where remains a Fellow.
+Between 2018 and 2023 was a Turing Fellow at the Alan Turing Institute.
 He was winner of the Phillip Leverhulme Prize for Geography in 2022.

 Responsibilities